Merchant ships are the lifeblood of the global economy. They move an immense number of goods that feed billions of people around the world.

 - Liquefied Natural Gas (LNG)

 Another category of merchant vessels is the passenger type.
 They carry people in exchange for payment.

 Going back to its definition, a merchant ship is a craft used for trading, transporting, and carrying cargo or passengers for a fee over bodies of water

 So yes.
 Passenger ships are merchant ships.

 16. Ocean Liners

-Ocean liners are similar to cruise ships but vary on their priorities.
+Ocean liners are similar to cruise ships but vary in their priorities.
 Liners value speed rather than luxury for their trips.

-They are built mostly for trans-oceanic voyages between Europe and US or even to South America and Asia.
+They were built mostly for trans-oceanic voyages between Europe and the US or even to South America and Asia.

-However, they are slowly replaced by commercial aircraft transport.
+However, they are slowly being replaced by commercial aircraft transport.
 This enabled the cruise industry to flourish.

 17. Cruise Ships